BusisiwePieterson/Wordpress-3Tier-Architecture/README.md

 ![image](images/Screenshot_32.png)

-4. Access from your browser the link to your Wordpress `http://<web-server0public-ip-addess>/wordpress/`
+4. Access from your browser the link to your WordPress `http://<web-server0public-ip-addess>/wordpress/`

 ![image](images/Screenshot_37.png)